akkadotnet/akka.net/docs/articles/persistence/persistent-actors.md

 ```

 Notice that the `Sender` is safe to access in the handler callback, and will be pointing to the original sender of the command for which this `DeferAsync` handler was called.

+The calling side will get the responses in this (guaranteed) order:

 ```csharp
 persistentActor.tell("a");